Species scale, worldsheet CFTs and emergent geometry: Emergent geometry from worldsheet CFTs

-\subsection{Factorized limits as partial decompactifications}
+\subsubsection{Factorized limits as partial decompactifications}

-The above discussion appears to capture isotropic large-volume limits, and putative non-geometric generalizations thereof, in a purely CFT language, which goes beyond the small-curvature geometric treatment of \cref{sec:geometric_vacua}.
+The above discussion appears to capture isotropic large-volume limits, and putative non-geometric generalizations thereof.
 In this section we relax the requirement of ``isotropy'' (the absence of conformal weights which do not vanish nor diverge as $t \to \infty$), extending our considerations to (potentially) non-geometric analogs of partial decompactifications.
 For the sake of simplicity we consider settings in which the reduced partition function factorizes as \begin{eqaed} \mathcal{Z}_{T^2}(t) = A(t)B \, , \end{eqaed} with $A$ carrying the $t$-dependence and subject to the assumptions stated at the beginning of the section.
 We denote by $c_1$ and $c_2$ the respective central charges, which sum to $c_1+c_2 = c = 10 - d$.
-Hence, the large-$y$ scalings of $A$ and $B$, dictated by the respective vacuum states, are given by $y^{\frac{c_1}{2}}$ and $y^{\frac{c_2}{2}}$ respectively. \\
+Hence, the large-$y$ scalings of $A$ and $B$, dictated by the respective vacuum states, are given by $y^{\frac{c_1}{2}}$ and $y^{\frac{c_2}{2}}$ respectively.
+As we have anticipated in \cref{sec:light_cutoff}, the methods we apply can be extended to more general twisted settings, in which \cref{eq:factorized_Z_AB} is replaced by a linear combination of factorized terms.\\